yossi-nesto/SlotBot/SLACK_SETUP.md

 - Verify `SLACK_SIGNING_SECRET` in your `.env` matches the one in Slack
 - Make sure you're using the correct signing secret (not the client secret)

-### "Failed to check calendar" error
+### 3. "Calendar not configured"
-- Verify your Google Calendar credentials are set up correctly
+- Make sure you have set up OAuth correctly (see `OAUTH_SETUP.md`)
-- Make sure the service account has access to the calendar
-- Check `GCAL_CALENDAR_ID` in your `.env`
+- Check if `oauth_credentials.json` exists in the root directory
+- Check the server logs for specific errors

+## Next Steps

+- Set up Google Calendar OAuth (see `OAUTH_SETUP.md`)
+- Run the server locally with `make run`
+- Test the commands in Slack

 ## Complete .env Example